The Ultimate 4 Days in Lake Como Itinerary

 Como Cathedral

 No trip to Como would be complete without a visit to the beautiful Como Cathedral.
-The cathedral, also known as Cattedrale di Santa Maria Assunta, is located in the heart of the city and it’s truly an impressive sight to behold.
+The cathedral, also known as Cattedrale di Santa Maria Assunta, is located in the heart of the city, and it’s truly an impressive sight to behold.

-While the cathedral is mainly celebrated for its design, the main reason it’s famous is because it was constructed as a sign of respect towards the Assumption of the Blessed Virgin Mary during the 14th and 18th centuries.
+While the cathedral is mainly celebrated for its design, the main reason it’s famous is that it was constructed as a sign of respect towards the Assumption of the Blessed Virgin Mary during the 14th and 18th centuries.

 From the outside, the impressive Gothic features will blow you away, and as you walk through the main doors, you’ll also be able to spot evidence of Renaissance, Baroque, and Romanesque detail too, which I found really interesting.

-The entrance is free so make sure to include this stop in your 4 days in Lake Como itinerary for a dose of history, culture, and stunning architecture.
+The entrance is free, so make sure to include this stop in your 4 days in Lake Como itinerary for a dose of history, culture, and stunning architecture.

 Take the funicular to Brunate